WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-hdi.md

 ---
 id: uc-on-prem-hadoop-hdi
-title: On-premises Hadoop cluster to Azure HDInsights cluster
+title: On-premises Hadoop to Azure HDInsights
 sidebar_label: On-premises Hadoop to Azure HDI
 ---

 These are an outline of the steps needed to ready your environment for migration of data and metadata.

+**Time to complete:** 1 hour (assuming all prerequisites are met).

 ## Prerequisites